Olympus E-P1 vs Leica M10

 Body comparison: Olympus E-P1 vs Leica M10

 An illustration of the physical size and weight of the Olympus E-P1 and the Leica M10 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-P1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably larger (31 percent) than the Olympus E-P1.
 Moreover, the M10 is substantially heavier (86 percent) than the E-P1.
 In this context, it is worth noting that neither the E-P1 nor the M10 are weather-sealed.